-The current findings suggest that sleep (1) increases the impact of causal CS-US relations on choices and (2) consolidates memories for specific CS-US cooccurrences and, by extension, joint memories for CS-US co-occurrences and CS-US relations.
+The current findings suggest that sleep (a) increases the impact of causal CS-US relations on choices and (b) consolidates memories for specific CS-US co-occurrences and, by extension, joint memories for CS-US co-occurrences and CS-US relations.
 Together, the two sets of findings suggest that sleep promotes adaptive evaluative choices via offline memory consolidation.